poetry4vamp/django-studentportal-project/README.md

 10. type code .
 11. install python extension in vscode
 12. type pip install django-crispy-forms
-13. type py manage.py makemigrations
-14. type py manage.py migrate
-15. modify the INSTALLED_APPS of settings.py (see the 'settings.py' file in studentstudyportal folder)
+13. modify the INSTALLED_APPS of settings.py (see the 'settings.py' file in studentstudyportal folder)
-16. add these at the bottom part of settings.py
+14. add these at the bottom part of settings.py

     STATIC_URL = '/static/'